 Like every topic about technology…The question today relates to Big data and if we should be happy about this tendency in technology.
 All these discussions are bringing to my mind a much bigger question, which I should admit I find a bit funny; is technology good or bad?
 Even if I am trying to avoid keeping a strong position in discussion and say that I am sure or not about a topic, with this question I can surely reply that this answer couldn’t be binary.

 Technology in general, or Big Data sector specifically are tools, and as every tool they can be used for various scopes.
 So the real question to me is, how humanity is going to use the given tools rather than, if by nature the tools are good or bad.

 On the one hand, we have something magical!
-The opportunity to analyse data easily, disregarding their type.
+The opportunity to analyse data easily which has helped experts in many fields, especially in the us power grid cyber security, disregarding their type.
 We can analyse great amount of text in just some minutes by using only computational power and logic.
 We are able to analyse images with the help of Artificial Intelligence.
 A nice example for the use of Big Data could be a change on some elections’ procedure.

 What’s happening in the world nowadays is a question that problematizes or frightens the most of the people.
 We usually are in a position to vote for the less bad choice, but how it would be if we had the opportunity to present our position with the help of written text in a such a formal procedure as elections are?
 This could possibly give us the feeling that our opinion really matters and that maybe something could possibly change in this world.